Scottish Rite Masonic Museum & Library

 “Leaders in Masonic Research”

-Established in 1975 by the Scottish Rite Freemasons of the Northern Masonic Jurisdiction, the Scottish Rite Masonic Museum and Library tells the story of Freemasonry and fraternalism in the context of American History.
+Established in 1975 by the Scottish Rite Freemasons of the Northern Masonic Jurisdiction.
+The Scottish Rite Masonic Museum and Library tells the story of Freemasonry and fraternalism in the context of American History.
 Unique in the nation, the museum aims to be the “historical society” of American Freemasonry by collecting, preserving, interpreting, and celebrating the history of fraternalism.
-We pay special attention to the history of the Scottish Rite and strive to serve the Masonic community.
+Paying special attention to the history of the Scottish Rite, we strive to serve the Masonic community.
 Learn more at the Museum and Library website.

 Almoner’s Fund Charities